 - Viral infections like HIV or hepatitis B or C due to needle sharing

-Tolerance, dependence, and addiction are also long-term effects associated with most drug abuse, especially abuse of heroin.
+Tolerance, dependence, and addiction are also long-term effects associated with most drug abuse, especially the abuse of heroin.
 One of the signs of addiction, according to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) is attempting to stop abusing the drug (often without social support or medical oversight) and failing, leading to relapse back into substance abuse.
 This is usually because withdrawal symptoms are uncomfortable, especially emotionally and psychologically.
 Without help, most people relapse to stop feeling discomfort, mood swings, and cravings.

 Withdrawal from heroin is not life-threatening, but symptoms occur in two basic stages, so it may feel like the symptoms continue for a long time.
 Heroin withdrawal, without tapering or medication-assisted treatment (MAT), usually lasts 10 days or less.